brockk/trialr/README.md

 # trialr - Clinical Trial Designs in R & Stan

-This R package implements clinical trial designs in R via RStan.
+This R package implements clinical trial designs in R and RStan.

 RStan is the R connector of the [Stan](http://mc-stan.org/) project.
 Stan offers full Bayesian statistical inference so the designs implemented here tend to be Bayesian in nature.
 Furthermore, there is a preponderance of early-phase clinical trial designs because a) these are the designs that tend to use Bayesian methodology; and b) this is my research area.